blockchain-unica/blockchain-unica/README.md

 # News

+- **09/2021** We have won a [bounty](https://gitcoin.co/issue/algorandfoundation/grow-algorand/86/100026298) in the Algorand Trailblazer Bounty Program with a tutorial on [building a decentralized vault using stateful smart contracts](https://developer.algorand.org/solutions/building-a-decentralized-vault-using-stateful-smart-contracts)
 - **08/2021** The Algorand Foundation will provide a grant to Blockchain@Unica and other nodes of the DLT Group for the organization of an International School on Algorand smart contracts
 - **07/2021** The Smart Contracts Research Forum has awarded Massimo Bartoletti and Roberto Zunino the inaugural [SCRF Impact Award](https://www.smartcontractresearch.org/t/scrf-impact-award/581/3) for their work on [BitML: A Calculus for Bitcoin Smart Contracts](https://eprint.iacr.org/2018/122.pdf)
 - **06/2021** We will deliver an advanced interactive course on the design of Bitcoin and BitML contracts to [Zenotta AG](https://www.zenotta.xyz/en/home.html).